peterloes/SmartAnimalTraps/README.md

 ## 6 ReusedFrontplateLightBarriers & electronicsServo
 - No Radio module
-- Reused frontplate from nestbox with light barriers are switching shutterpositions.
+- Reused frontplate from nestbox with light barriers are switching shutter positions.
 - Servomotor and shutter is adjusted to the end positions.

 ![My image](https://github.com/peterloes/SmartAnimalTraps/blob/main/Getting_Started_Tutorial/6_ReusedFrontplateLightBarriers_ElectronicsServo.JPG)

 Light barrier 1 and light barrier 2 are able to open and close the shutter.

 Light barrier 1 and light barrier 2 are connected with logic AND.
-Both lightbarriers needs a falling edge to 0V to close the shutter.
+Both light barriers needs a falling edge to 0V to close the shutter.

 Light barrier 1 and light barrier 2 is forbidden to open the Shutter.